saitodisse/log-my-code/README.md

 }
 ```

-obs: will need to install this lib: `npm install ast-logger-print`
+obs: will need to install this lib: `npm install debug-print`

 #### before start